Jack Johnson (album): Legacy and reappraisal

 Jack Johnson was a turning point in Davis' career and has since been viewed as one of his greatest works.
 According to JazzTimes, while his 1970 album Bitches Brew had helped spark the fusion of jazz and rock in the music scene, Jack Johnson was the trumpeter's most brazen and effective venture into rock, "the one that blew the fusion floodgates wide open, launching a whole new genre in its wake".
 According to McLaughlin, Davis considered it to be his best jazz-rock album.
 In The Penguin Guide to Jazz (2006), Richard Cook says Jack Johnson "stands at the head of what was to be Miles Davis's most difficult decade, artistically and personally", while Tom Hull names it one of the "true highlights" of the trumpeter's electric period and among his best albums.
 The Boston Herald cites it as one of Davis' "last truly great albums" and as "some of the most powerful and influential jazz-rock ever played."

 Critics in retrospective appraisals also note the uniqueness of Davis' playing and the crucial contributions of his band and producer on the album.
 AllMusic's Thom Jurek highlights its "funky, dirty rock & roll jazz" and "chilling, overall high-energy rockist stance".
 He also calls it "the purest electric jazz record ever made because of the feeling of spontaneity and freedom it evokes in the listener, for the stellar and inspiring solos by McLaughlin and Davis that blur all edges between the two musics, and for the tireless perfection of the studio assemblage by Miles and producer Macero".
 John Fordham from The Guardian observes a transition in Davis's playing from a "whispering electric sound to some of the most trenchantly responsive straight-horn improvising he ever put on disc".
 According to Fordham:

-Jack Johnson and Davis' other electric-period albums influenced rock musician Iggy Pop's early music with the Stooges.
-Around 1985, he purchased copies of Davis' Sketches of Spain (1960) and Jack Johnson in a no frills used record shop for less than $5.
-"They have been my inspiring companions ever since", he told The Quietus in 2010.
-"The one tears me apart and the other puts me back together."